 Crystal smokes weed.
 I used to, but my current career path doesn’t afford room for recreational substances.
 I took no issue with her doing it as long as it didn’t affect her ability to maintain our relationship or raise her children.
 When her friend Starley moved in with her is when a lot of that happened.
 I was there for most of it.
 Our relationship remained stable and she didn’t do it around the kids.
 I did notice that Crystal took a particular interest in the fact that Starley’s new boyfriend owned a dispensary in Ramona.
 That remark will become more relevant later in the story.

 Crystal was pretty shy around my friends.
 She didn’t really associate with them much when she was around them, despite my friends trying to get her involved.
 I spent most of my time with her to keep her comfortable in those settings.
 All but one of my friends liked her.
 That one friend expressed concern about Crystal’s personality.
-When they first met they were both given some time together and I was told by my friend Crystal introduced herself by saying “My children’s father chose alcohol over us.”
-That’s all she talked about.
+When they first met they were both given some time together and I was told by my friend that Crystal introduced herself by saying “My children’s father chose alcohol over us” and that’s all she talked about.
 That left a bad taste in my friends mouth.
 Again, a sign I ignored at the time because I was focused on the better parts of our relationship.

 Crystal did spend quite a bit of time complaining about her children’s father, about her boss at work, the customers at her work, her financial situation, and anything else she could find to complain about.
 She always portrayed herself as the victim in every circumstance.
 Of course, I always was there to comfort her.